Cautivo

-Cautivo (Captive) is the 12th studio album recorded by Puerto Rican performer Chayanne.
-It was released by Sony BMG Norte and Columbia Records on September 27, 2005 (see 2005 in music).
-This album became his third number-one set on the Billboard Top Latin Albums, and includes the singles "No Te Preocupes Por Mí", "Te Echo de Menos", "Cúrame" and "No Sé Por Qué".
+Cautivo (Captive) is the 12th studio album recorded by Puerto Rican-American recording artist Chayanne.
+The album witch released by Sony BMG Norte on September 27, 2005 (see 2005 in music).
+This album became his third number-one set on the Billboard Top Latin Albums, and includes the singles "No Te Preocupes Por Mí", "Te Echo de Menos" and "No Sé Por Qué".

 Album history

-This album was produced by René L. Toledo, Joel Someillán, Carlos Ponce, Freddy Piñero, Jr., Gustavo Arenas, Carlos Alberto de Yarza, Javier Díaz, John M. Falcone and was released by Sony BMG Norte and Columbia Records in late September 2005 on three formats: standard, enhanced (with bonus materials) and DualDisc (including the same track listing and bonus materials).
+The album was produced by René L. Toledo, co-produced by Joel Someillán, Carlos Ponce, Freddy Piñero Jr., Gustavo Arenas, Carlos Alberto de Yarza, Javier Díaz, John M. Falcone and was released by Sony BMG Norte in late September 2005 on three formats: standard, enhanced (with bonus materials) and DualDisc (including the same track listing and bonus materials).
 It debuted at number one in the Billboard Top Latin Albums chart, replacing Fijación Oral Vol. 1 by Shakira and being replaced one week later by Más Capaces que Nunca by K-Paz de la Sierra.

 From this album three singles were released, "No Te Preocupes Por Mí", the lead single which peaked at number 6 on the Billboard Hot Latin Tracks, "Te Echo de Menos" and "No Sé Por Qué", reaching number 15 and 16 on the same chart, respectively.

-At the Latin Grammy Awards of 2006 Cautivo received two nominations, Album of the Year and Best Male Pop Vocal Album, winning none.
+At the 7th Annual Latin Grammy Awards Cautivo received two nominations, Album of the Year and Best Male Pop Vocal Album, winning none.